twitter/compose-rules/docs/rules.md

 Related rule: [twitter-compose:content-emitter-returning-values-check](https://github.com/twitter/compose-rules/blob/main/rules/common/src/main/kotlin/com/twitter/compose/rules/ComposeMultipleContentEmitters.kt)

+> **Note**: To add your custom composables so they are used in this rule (things like your design system composables), you can add `composeEmitters` to this rule config in Detekt, or `compose_emitters` to your .editorconfig in ktlint.

 ### Do not emit multiple pieces of content

 A composable function should emit either 0 or 1 pieces of layout, but no more.
 A composable function should be cohesive, and not rely on what function it is called from.